• Skip to main content

 Chai Spiced Cinnamon Scones by My Darling Vegan

 Enjoy these buttery Chai Spiced vegan scones with a warm cinnamon glaze for the perfect Autumnal pastry.
-Easy and delicious for a treat everyone will love.
+This may become the family’s favorite breakfast treats to make.

 Vanilla Scones and Chocolate Scone flavors